Pirate Classroom Theme

 Not everyone approves of using pirates in the classroom, but you can’t deny that many students find them appealing and even exciting.
 There was a time when the line between pirate and explorer was fairly fine (Sir Francis Drake springs to mind), and there certainly is a long literary tradition of exciting and romantic piracy.
 We think that if you pick and choose, you can enjoy a pirate unit without trivializing the continuing problem of piracy or encouraging crime or cruelty.

-To make your classroom look pleasantly piratical, you can use pirate party gear like the flag that says “Pirates Only; No Trespassing.
-All Others Will Walk the Plank” or the Melissa & Doug Pirate Chest.
-Carson Dellosa has a pirate theme, with desk plates and paired pirate/treasure accents.
+To make your classroom look pleasantly piratical, you can use pirate party gear or the Melissa & Doug Pirate Chest.
+Carson Dellosa has a pirate theme, and a nautical set can fit right in.

 pirate classroom theme

-There are also oceanic items like wave and sand borders, and Carson-Dellosa’s Big Tropical Tree .
+There are also oceanic items like wave and sand borders, and TCR’s Big Tropical Tree .
 Putting together a selection of these things can provide piratical ambience.

 You can also do it yourself.
 Haul out the old overhead projector, tape some bulletin board paper to the wall, and let your inner artist take over.
 I have some inspirational links for you: